 - Set The Thermostat: If no one is going to be home to enjoy the warm and cozy temperature, there is absolutely no need to waste the energy heating up the home in your absence.

 - Do NOT shut off your heat completely.
-You should lower your thermostat to around 55°F. This will reduce your energy costs, but it will stay warm enough to prevent your pipes from freezing.
+You should lower your thermostat to around 55°F. This will reduce your energy costs, but the home will stay warm enough to prevent your pipes from freezing.
 Your plants will also thank you for not fully shutting off your heat.

 - If you also lower your humidity settings, you will save in water and help to reduce the risk of condensation issues.

 - Shut Off SOME Electric: Shutting off major electrical components will go a long way in reducing your energy use.